lood339/SCCvSD/README.md

 **A demo script in testing phase:**
 python/demo.py
+python/demo_uot.py   # contributed by jiangwei221
 Example 1: use deep feature
 `python demo.py --feature-type 'deep' --query-index 0 `
 It uses pre-trained-deep-features.

 Example 2: use HoG feature
 `python demo.py --feature-type 'HoG' --query-index 0`

+Example 3: run all testing example of UoT dataset `python demo_uot.py --feature-type 'deep'`

+You wil get the result:
+mean IoU for refined homogrpahy 0.948
+median IoU for refined homogrpahy 0.964
+Slightly better than the result in the paper.

 To do:
 1. Refine train siamese network and extract deep feature.